-- 391 Warranty and Complaint Resolution - 391.1 Warranty The contractor will guarantee that the product complies with all specification requirements, technical proposal declarations, and provisions set forth in the program supplement. - 391.2 Complaint Resolution Customer complaint resolution procedures will be included in the technical proposal.
+- 391 Warranty and Complaint Resolution - 391.1 Warranty - The contractor will guarantee that the product complies with all specification requirements, technical proposal declarations, and provisions set forth in the Master Solicitation. - 391.2 Complaint Resolution - Customer complaint resolution procedures will be included in the technical proposal.
 These procedures will include: a point of contact, investigation steps, intent to cooperate with AMS, and product replacement or monetary compensation.
-The procedures will be used to resolve product complaints from recipient agencies or AMS.
+The procedures will be used to resolve product complaints from recipient agencies or AMS. - 392 AMS Monitoring and Production Assessment

-- 392 AMS Monitoring and Production Assessment - 392.1 A QAD agent must be present during the production of the finished product for all USDA ground beef contracts.
-The QAD agent will monitor and verify the processing steps, quality assurance activities, and any corrective actions to assure that all requirements outlined in the approved technical proposal are complied with.
-The QAD agent will be conducting the monitoring and production verification in accordance with applicable QAD procedures.
-Any deviations to contractual requirements will be reported to the contractor and COTR.
-The COTR will make all determinations as to the acceptability of the product relative to findings documented by the QAD agent. - 393 Control of Non-Conforming Product - 393.1 The contractor must include a plan to assure that non-conforming product (i.e., boneless beef, LFTB, ground beef) is not delivered under USDA contracts.
-The plan must address 1) control and segregation of nonconforming product, 2) removal of any USDA markings, and 3) disposition of non-conforming product, including vendor notification in writing to the COTR of final disposition (e.g., diverted to cooked product or destroyed). - 394 Contractor Checkloading - 394.1 Contractor will perform checkloading examinations at the time of shipment and issue contractor's certificate to accompany each shipment that includes all of the following information: - 394.1.1 Purchase Order Number/Purchase Order Line Item Number; - 394.1.2 Sales Order Number/Sales Order Line Item Number; - 394.1.3 Destination of shipment; - 394.1.4 Name of Product and applicable Material Number; - 394.1.5 Shipping Date; - 394.1.6 Production lot number(s) and date each lot was produced along with shipping container and immediate container code(s) and the code used that provides traceability to establishment number, production lot and date; - 394.1.7 Count of shipping containers and total projected net weight in each production lot;
+- A QA Division agent must be present during the production of the finished product for all USDA ground beef contracts.
+The QA Division agent will monitor and verify the processing steps, quality assurance activities, and any corrective actions to assure that all requirements outlined in the approved technical proposal are complied with.
+The QA Division agent will be conducting the monitoring and production verification in accordance with applicable QA Division procedures.
+Any deviations to contractual requirements will be reported to the contractor and FSCS Division.
+The FSCS Division will make all determinations as to the acceptability of the product relative to findings documented by the QA Division agent. - 393 Control of Non-Conforming Product - The contractor must include a plan to assure that non-conforming product (i.e., boneless beef, LFTB, ground beef) is not delivered under USDA contracts.
+The plan must address 1) control and segregation of non-conforming product, 2) removal of any USDA markings, and 3) disposition of non-conforming product, including vendor notification in writing to the FSCS Division of final disposition (e.g., diverted to cooked product or destroyed). - 394 Contractor Checkloading - 394.1 Contractor will perform checkloading examinations at the time of shipment and issue contractor's certificate to accompany each shipment that includes all of the following information: - 394.1.1 Purchase Order Number/Purchase Order Line Item Number; - 394.1.2 Sales Order Number/Sales Order Line Item Number; - 394.1.3 Destination of shipment; - 394.1.4 Name of Product and applicable Material Number; - 394.1.5 Shipping Date; - 394.1.6 Production lot number(s) and date each lot was produced along with shipping container and immediate container code(s) and the code used that provides traceability to establishment number, production lot and date: - Count of shipping containers and total projected net weight in each production lot; - 394.1.8 Identity of car or truck (car numbers and letters, seals, truck license, etc.) as applicable;

-- 394.1.8 Identity of car or truck (car numbers and letters, seals, truck license, etc.) as applicable; - 394.1.9 Contractor certification that product conforms with the applicable specification (FPPS-GB-2014); - 394.1.10 Count and projected net weight verified and; - 394.1.11 Signature of company official responsible for checkloading.
+394.1.9 Contractor certification that product conforms with the applicable specification (FPPS-GB-2015); 394.1.10 Count and projected net weight verified and; 394.1.11 Signature of company official responsible for checkloading.